mohangandhinani/dsf-project/README.md

 > Contains all the code which implements the strategic agent

 **[Random Agent](randomAgent.py)**
-> This is a base line agent.
-All the decisions taken by the agent are random and chosen from a leagal action space.
+> This is a baseline agent.
+All the decisions taken by the agent are random and chosen from a legal action space.

 **[Greedy Agent](property_greedy_agent.py)**
-> This is also a baseline agent .This agent greedly tries to maximize the properties acquired.
+> This is also a baseline agent.
+This agent greedily tries to maximize the properties acquired.

 **[Reinforcement Learning Agent](/gym-rl/gym_rl/envs/rl_env.py)**
-> Constains all the code which implements the reinforcewment learning based agent
+> Contains all the code which implements the Reinforcement Learning based agent

 ## Supporting files
 **[Agents comparator](run.py)**